Roger Waters hits out at documentary portraying him as anti-Semitic

 He continued: “If I have upset the two individuals who appear in the film I’m sorry for that.
 But I can say with certainty that I am not, and have never been, an anti-Semite – as anyone who really knows me will testify.
 I know the Jewish people to be a diverse, interesting, and complicated bunch, just like the rest of humanity.
 Many are allies in the fight for equality and justice, in Israel, Palestine and around the world.

 “The film totally distorts and misrepresents my views about the Israeli state and its political ideology, Zionism.
-It relies on a definition of anti-Semitism that sees criticising Israel as inherently anti-Semitic and assumes that Zionism is an essential element in Jewish identity.
+It relies on a definition of antisemitism that sees criticising Israel as inherently anti-Semitic and assumes that Zionism is an essential element in Jewish identity.
 These opinions, clearly shared by the presenter and the two interviewees, are widely contested by many, including many Jewish people.

 “The CAA film manipulates footage and quotations to serve its agenda and is seriously misleading in many respects.